technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Contributing/codingConventions.md

 #### B.3 Vue Best Practice

-* B.3.1 Vue components in the `share-components` folder contain comments according to the [Vue Styleguidist](https://vue-styleguidist.github.io/).
+* B.3.1 Vue components in the `shared` folder contain comments according to the [Vue Styleguidist](https://vue-styleguidist.github.io/).
-* B.3.2 Backbone Radio - New Vue modules should avoid using the `Backbone.Radio` where possible.
-Radio events in old modules can be replaced with VueX store interaction.
-* B.3.3 For requests it is recommended to use the library Axios.
+* B.3.2 For requests it is recommended to use the library Axios.

 ---